Gather's Creation Myth

 Life progressed, and eventually I got the chance to move back Oop Norf.
 It wasn’t the delights of the Peaks or the Lakes which excited me, it was the thought of living in a city with a thriving nightlife, Leeds: the perfect place to launch the audio-visual club night I’d sketched out in my mind as my clubbing mellowed.

-Again, I can’t deny I had a great time and met some incredible people.
-My rocksteady reggae reworking of Withnail and I is still something I’m hugely proud of.
+I can’t deny I had a great time and met some incredible people.

 Tick.
 Tick.
 Tick.
 Marriage.
 Career.
 Kids.
 Student, then teacher, of Taekwondo.
 All good stuff, no regrets.